sumcoinlabs/sumcoinbook/README.md

 Code Examples: ![travis_ci](https://travis-ci.org/bitcoinbook/bitcoinbook.svg?branch=develop)

-# Mastering Bitcoin
+# Mastering Sumcoin

-Mastering Bitcoin is a book for developers, although the first two chapters cover bitcoin at a level that is also approachable to non-programmers.
-Anyone with a basic understanding of technology can read the first two chapters to get a great understanding of bitcoin.
+Mastering Sumcoin is a book for developers, although the first two chapters cover Sumcoin at a level that is also approachable to non-programmers.
+Anyone with a basic understanding of technology can read the first two chapters to get a great understanding of Sumcoin.

 This repository contains the complete [first edition, second print](https://github.com/bitcoinbook/bitcoinbook/releases/tag/Edition1Print2), published in December 2014, and the complete [second edition, second print](https://github.com/bitcoinbook/bitcoinbook/releases/tag/second_edition_print2), published in July 2017, as published by O'Reilly Media in paperback and ebook formats.